TheHappy01/eliogargiulodev.github.io/README.md

 # Welcome to my Website!
-This website is supposed to be used when i have to show something i'll work on in the future. <br>
+This website is supposed to be used in the future, showing some projects <br>
-For the time being it will be just a personal information website =)<br>
+For the time being, it will be just a simple personal information website =)<br>
 Thanks for reading 😉!